seb-oss/react-components/README.md

 1. Development: `npm start`
 2. Check for Lint-ing rules, Compile components and Create Docs folder: `npm run build`
 3. Build and create the Documentation pages only: `npm run docs`
-4. To run the unit tests, run: `npm run test`
+4. To run the unit tests, run: `npm test`
-5. To run a unit test for a specific component you have to pass the name of the component in `comp` variable, run: `npm run test --comp=Button`
+5. To run a unit test for a specific component you have to pass the name of the component in `comp` variable, run: `npm test Button`.
+It can also be chained with multiple specific components, e.g. `npm test Button RadioGroup`

 ## Usage